DUNE-DAQ/dune-wib-firmware/README.md

 * `dbt-workarea-env`
 * `dbt-build`
 3. Load [this bitfile](https://pdts-fw.web.cern.ch/pdts-fw/index.php?p=tags%2Fnocdr_integration%2Fb0%2Fpipeline4286375&view=master_pc053d_nocdr-integration-b0_sha-01d4e48e_runner-6bb6b053-project-19909-concurrent-2_220727_1122.tgz
 ) on the timing master board.
+Make sure it is a rev "D" board, not rev "A".
 4. Connect to the timing board UART via micro-USB at 19200 baud, no HW flow control, 8 data bits, 1 stop bit, no partiy bits.
 Issue the following commands:
 * `write`
 * `c0a8c810` This sets the IP address to 192.168.200.16